Kraad25/Self-Balancing-Robot_Locomotion/README.md

-# Self-Balancing-Robot_ROS2
+# Self-Balancing-Robot_Locomotion
  This project simulates a Self-Balancing Robot using Linear Quadratic Algorithm(LQR).
 Developed with ROS2 Humble and Gazebo, The Robot uses IMU sensor to gather data and the LQR-based corrections to stabilize itself.
+The project focuses on locomotion control, including rotation and translation movements.

 ## Key Features
  * ROS2 Humble for robotic control.
  * Gazebo for physics based simulation.
  * LQR algorithm for dynamic balancing.
  * Real-time corrections using IMU sensor feedback.
+ * State Machine to handle Translation, Rotational and Static States

 ## User Instruction
 ### Prerequisites: